whuyao/BaiduStreetViewSpider/readme.md

-# Baidu Street View Acquisition
+# Baidu Street View Spider

 This project is used to get the street view image of Baidu map at the corresponding location based on the specified wgs84 latitude and longitude coordinates.